 - Professor Neil Hawkins holds a PhD in Pharmacology from the University of Bristol, Masters Degrees in Health Economics (York) and Applied Statistics (Sheffield), and also an MBA from the University of Oxford.
 He has over 17 years experience in the field of HTA and has participated in over thirty health technology assessments covering a wide variety of clinical areas.
 Previously he was a Reader in Health Technology Assessment (HTA) at the London School of Hygiene and Tropical Medicine, and Vice President leading the global Health Economics practice at ICON plc.

 - Mr Andrew Davies is a senior health economist at the University of Glasgow.
 He was until recently Principal Health Economist at ICON Health Economics, and has over 15 years’ experience of cost-effectiveness modelling in health.
 He has lead modelling projects in a wide range of clinical areas, including cardiovascular disease, oncology, neurology, and psychiatry.

 Registration and fees

-The course will take place over 8 half-day sessions between 3rd November 2021 and 18th November 2021.
+The course will take place over 8 half-day sessions between 23rd November 2022 and 9th December 2022.
 Learning will be delivered online via a blend of live and recorded lectures and tutor-led practical sessions.
 Each day is normally a half day of learning, with breaks, from 10am UK time until 1pm UK time.
 If you miss any lectures, these will be recorded, and all exercises will be available on Moodle, our online learning platform.

 You can book for your course here: